ARTICLE I – NAME

 8.2.
 Tenure of Board Membership

 8.2.
-A The Officers shall be elected for a term of three (3) years to begin at the close of the annual business meeting at which they were installed.
+A The President, Secretary, and Treasurer shall be elected for a term of three (3) years beginning with the 2021 election.
+The three (3) vice-president positions shall be elected for a term of three (3) years beginning with the 2022 election.
+Terms shall begin at the close of the annual business meeting at which they were installed.

 8.2.
 B The elected Trustees shall serve for a term of three (3) years.
 One-third (1/3) shall be elected each year and terms shall begin at the close of the annual meeting at which they installed.